School is out, the weather is beautiful and the kids are heading outside!

 Like many kids, we loved playing outside in the summertime, and like many children, found bees to be a little bit scary.
 Here at the National Honey Board, we exist to educate children and adults alike to not fear the honeybee, as they are essential to our existence.

-If you saw our recent blog post about honey bees and the many plants they pollinate, you would know that almost one-third of the U.S. diet is derived from insect-pollinated plants and honeybees are responsible for 80% of that process.
+If you read our recent blog post about honey bees and the many plants they pollinate, you know that almost one-third of the U.S. diet is derived from insect-pollinated plants and honeybees are responsible for about 80% of that process.
 Without our little buzzing friends we would not have many of our favorite snacks like almonds, blueberries and summertime watermelon.

 It is common for children to come across a variety of insect habitats while playing outside, but not all interactions will lead to stings.
 Many bees are not aggressive but do differ from their wasp relatives, so we wanted to take a moment to provide some quick insect identification tips.

 - Honey bees are hairy insects that are brownish-orange and black.
 They have pollen baskets on their legs to carry pollen.
 They are social insects that feed on pollen and nectar.
 Honey bees are generally not aggressive and will only sting if feeling threatened.